Info5001/course-instructions/README.md

 If you encounter any issues with the setup process or have questions about the course tools, please:

-- Use Microsoft Teams and post your question to Courses channel
+- Post your question to Courses channel
 - Check if other students have faced similar issues in the class discussions
 - Post your question in the course's Canvas discussion forums
 - Use office hours (schedule available in Canvas)